karti3k/JavaGameProject/README.md

 To run the game easily:

 1. You must have IntelliJ IDEA Community Edition installed on your pc, if not plese download and install it as it will hardly take minutes.
 2. Clone this repoitory locally on your pc.
-If you are using windows them open gitbash and type: git clone <copied-url>
+If you are using windows them open gitbash and type: git clone https://github.com/karti3k/JavaGameProject.git
 3. When the repository is cloned.
 A folder will be created named JavaGameProject.
 4. Open this folder through IntelliJ IDEA and run GameManager.java file